arthurdouillard/hugo-website/content/post/faster-rcnn.md

 from VGG16.

 Then the RPN uses a sliding window, moving all around the intermediate layers.
-At each location, several **anchors** are used.
+At each location, **anchors** are used.
 An anchor is simply a box of a pre-defined size and shape.
 9 different anchors exist: there are 3 different scales and 3 different ratios.